Skip to main content

 • --agent-mode blocks destructive ops by default; a script must explicitly opt in via mp.app.allow_hw_writes(true) to flash hardware.

 • Erase always asks the user. mp.backend.erase and mp.backend.erase_blocks raise a synchronous GUI confirmation modal on every call ("Script requested mp.backend.erase() on target XXX — Allow this erase?"), even after mp.app.allow_hw_writes(true) and even outside --agent-mode.
 There is no override flag.
-Erase wipes calibration / serial / pairing data that may not live in your HEX, so it requires a human at the keyboard.
-The dialog blocks the request until the user answers; cancelling returns {false, "erase canceled by user"}.
-The bridge logs [QT-WARN] mp.backend.<op>: GUI confirmation modal raised — … to agent_stream.log the moment the dialog pops, so a tailing agent sees the cause of the apparent freeze.
-Plan your agent flow with a human in the loop, or skip erase.
+Erase wipes calibration, serial, and pairing data that may not live in your HEX, so it requires a human at the keyboard.
+Cancelling returns {false, "erase canceled by user"}.

-• Standard Lua os.* and io.* libs are sandboxed inside the engine — scripts use mp.file.*, mp.app.list_dir, mp.app.run_process for any filesystem / process work.
+• Standard Lua os.* and io.* libs are sandboxed inside the engine — scripts use mp.file.*, mp.app.list_dir, mp.app.run_process for any filesystem or process work.

 Full protocol reference